translational-respiratory-lab/The_Interactome/README.md

-# DOCUMENTATION of the Codes for Interactome
+# INTEGRATIVE MICROBIOMICS REVEALS A SIGNIFICANTLY ALTERED INTERACTOME IN BRONCHIECTASIS EXACERBATIONS
+---
-This document illustrates the use of the codes to implement the methods described in the Interactome article
+This document illustrates the use of the codes to implement the methods described in the article "Integrative Microbiomics reveals a significantly altered interactome in bronchiectasis exacerbations".
 ## Table of contents
 1. [Pre requisites](#pre-requisities)
 2. [Similarity Network Fusion(SNF)](#similarity-network-fusion)